vanachterjacob/Todoosh/README.md

 ### Core Features
 - 📝 Create, edit, and organize todo lists
-- ⭐ Star important lists and todos
+- ⭐ Star important lists and todos (star appears on the left)
 - ✏️ Rename and delete lists with inline editing
-- 🔄 Drag and drop reordering of lists and todos with visual feedback
+- 🔄 Drag and drop reordering of todos within lists
 - 📑 Rich text subtasks with:
   - 🔢 Active task counter
   - 📊 Progress tracking